jamesplease/testing-with-babel/examples/mocha-istanbul-gulp/README.md

-### Mocha + Gulp
+### Mocha + Istanbul + Gulp

-This example shows how to use Babel in conjunction with Mocha and Gulp.
+This example shows how to use Babel in conjunction with Mocha, Istanbul, and Gulp.

 ### Installation